carbon-language/carbon-lang/docs/design/unions.md

 `create` and `destroy` can only be applied to union members (unlike their C++ counterparts, placement `new` and pseudo-destructor calls); the lifetimes of ordinary struct fields and variables are always tied to their scope.
-It is out of contract to apply `create` to a member of a union that already has an active member, or apply `destroy` to a member that is not active. `destroy` can be thought of as a unary operator, but a `create` statement has the syntax and semantics of a variable declaration, with `create` taking the place of `var`, and the field expression taking the place of the variable name. `destroy`
+It is out of contract to apply `create` to a member of a union that already has a live member, or apply `destroy` to a member that is not live. `destroy` can be thought of as a unary operator, but a `create` statement has the syntax and semantics of a variable declaration, with `create` taking the place of `var`, and the field expression taking the place of the variable name. `destroy`